evans646/EAFITNESS/README.md

 </ol>

 <p>
-  Use any coupons: [Halloween,Welcome, evans]
+  Use any coupon: [Halloween,Welcome, evans]
 </p>